-Licenses.
-The Racing Commission issues licenses to facilities and personnel involved in the racing industry.
+Licenses and assessments.
+The Racing Department issues licenses and assessments to facilities and personnel involved in the racing industry.
 The licenses are valid for a period not to exceed 3 years.
-The Racing Commission collects fees for the licenses it issues as described in Table 2 [A.R.S. § 5-104].
+The Racing Department establishes and collects fees for the licenses it issues [A.R.S. § 5-104].